Managing absence – 5 simple tips

 Encourage staff to take time off

 Employees becoming unnecessarily burnt out is the cause of a lot of absence, so you should encourage them to take frequent time away from work.
+Employers should focus on supporting managers to encourage staff to take time off and maintain a healthy work-life balance.
 One way of achieving this is developing a workplace culture in which staff don’t feel guilty about taking their entire annual leave allowance.
+Employers can also replace separate sick and vacation time with flexible Paid Time Off (PTO) pools, allowing employees to manage their own vitality.
+It’s important to foster a culture where employees feel safe to discuss the reasons for their absence without fear of punishment, helping to uncover underlying issues.

 However, you may need to be proactive with particular employees: taking a look at their habits in regard to taking time off and actually prescribing leave if you feel that break from work would improve their wellbeing and productivity.